jmonlong/variant_annotation_wf/README.md

 ### Snakemake

+Make sure that all annotation files are in the `references/` directory

-Assuming you're in the root of the repository, run the workflow with:
+Now assuming you're in the root of the repository, run the workflow with:

 ```sh
 snakemake --use-singularity --configfile config.yaml -p reports --cores 4